Facebook

 License information was derived automatically

-Merchandise exports by the reporting economy, residual (% of total merchandise exports) in Cuba was reported at 4.0521 % in 2023, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-Cuba - Merchandise exports by the reporting economy, residual (% of total merchandise exports) - actual values, historical data, forecasts and projections were sourced from the World Bank on July of 2025.
+Merchandise imports by the reporting economy (current US$) in Cuba was reported at 6815649722 USD in 2023, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+Cuba - Merchandise imports by the reporting economy - actual values, historical data, forecasts and projections were sourced from the World Bank on October of 2025.

 License information was derived automatically